 What is a stock exchange?

-Companies often have to meet specific standards before they can be listed on a stock exchange – these standards may vary from stock exchange to stock exchange.
+A stock exchange is a centralized marketplace where shares of publicly traded companies are bought and sold.
+Exchanges differ from other stock exchanges in that tradable assets are limited to shares, bonds and ETPs (exchange traded products).
+The main difference between exchange and over-the-counter (OTC) trading is that, at the exchange level, transactions are arbitrated and are not directly between two parties.
+This means that there is stricter regulation for investors and speculators, as well as for listed companies.
+Companies often have to meet specific standards before they can be listed on a stock exchange - these standards may vary from stock exchange to stock exchange.
 For example, the Nasdaq requires companies to have a market value of $70 million before they can be listed, while the New York Stock Exchange (NYSE) requires a company to have a value of $100 million.

 Advantages and disadvantages of stock exchanges